Call center analytics: Everything you need to know

 Creovai analyzes customer interactions to identify common pain points and issues that cause customers to be dissatisfied, frustrated, or contact the company multiple times.
 By addressing these issues, companies can reduce customer effort and increase loyalty.

 Call center leaders can use Creovai to analyze agent performance and identify what specific agents or teams or doing well and what they are struggling with.
 Managers or supervisors can use these insights to inform coaching sessions or improve their real-time workflows and scripts with Creovai Agent Workflow.
-By improving agent performance, call centers can improve their service delivery and operational efficiency.
+By focusing on agent performance, call centers can improve their service delivery and operational efficiency.

 Creovai identifies common customer needs and call reasons so managers can improve their self-service options, such as chatbots or virtual assistants.
 This can reduce the effort required for customers to get their issues resolved or their questions answered, which leads to a better customer experience while also reducing overall call volume.

 Creovai can analyze customer interactions to identify opportunities for upselling and cross-selling, which can grow revenue and increase customer loyalty by providing them with products or services that better meet their needs.
+This technology can also identify specific agent behaviors that positively or negatively impact conversion rates, enabling contact centers to improve their coaching and real-time guidance and close more sales.

 Call centers use a variety of data sources to optimize performance.
 Types of data in call center analytics include: